 - Allows you to be more productive.

+Breaks motivate you to continue working to achieve the best outcome.
 And as a rule of thumb try taking a break of 10 minutes for every 60 minutes of work.

 And some ideas for breaks?
+Try:

 - Getting up and having a good stretch

-- Drinking some sort of tea
+- Drinking some tea

 - Eating a healthy snack

-- Giving your pets some love and attention
+- Giving your pets some some affection

 - Calling a friend for a quick chat.